-Please bookmark the university web page for the School of Social Work.
+Please bookmark the university's web page for the MYC School of Social Work and the Master of Social Work Program.
 You will find important information about policies & procedures, as well as resources for social workers.

 Campus Ministry

 The public presence and purposeful action of the Catholic Church on campus is embodied in the Campus Ministry.
 All people at Brescia share responsibility for the common good and for keeping the dignity and worth of human beings at the center of the university's planning and decision-making.
 To support this effort, Brescia employs a Campus Minister on the Student Development Staff.
 To promote religious worship and encourage prayer as a normal, integral part of a student's life, Campus Ministry coordinates liturgies, prayer services, and Bible study programs.
 Campus Ministry offers periodic retreats and other programs to heighten students' awareness of social justice and community responsibility.